Rob Miller Lake District paintings

 Painting at the Lingholm Estate

-Lingholm is the handsome large estate and house on the west shore of Derwentwater.
-It was the holiday home where Beatrice Potter spent seven summer holidays and where she wrote and illustrated many off her famous children's stories including Peter Rabbit.
-Lord Rochdale later transformed the site into its current form.
+Lingholm is a stunning and expansive estate situated on the western shore of Derwentwater.
+It served as the holiday retreat for Beatrice Potter, where she enjoyed seven delightful summers and penned numerous beloved children's tales, including the cherished Peter Rabbit.
+Lord Rochdale subsequently shaped the site into its present form.

-I was invited to paint two large triptychs for the Stone room.
-The Stone Room is a very large ornate oak panelled room in the main house.
-It has three huge mullion windows and a fireplace of Italian blue sandstone.
-The triptychs focus are the Fells that surround Derwentwater.
-The North Fells comprising Skiddaw, Blencathra, Causey Pike and Catbells.
-In the south I painted the Fells that make up the famous Jaws of Borrowdale.
+II was commissioned to create two large triptychs for the Stone Room.
+This impressive space features intricately carved oak paneling and is part of the main house.
+Its grand design includes three substantial mullion windows and a fireplace crafted from exquisite Italian blue sandstone.
+The triptychs depict the majestic Fells encircling Derwentwater, showcasing the North Fells, which include Skiddaw, Blencathra, Causey Pike, and Catbells.
+In the southern view, I've illustrated the stunning Fells that form the iconic Jaws of Borrowdale.

 OIL PAINTINGS OF DERWENTWATER